Glen-0/mnist-classification/README.md

 # Classification on MNIST Dataset

 ## Description
-This is a hands-on experiment to implement the most frequently used statistical learning methods.
+This is a hands-on experiment to implement the most frequently used statistical learning methods on MNIST Dataset.
-In this project, multiple models were built from scratch to perform the classification task on MNIST Dataset with following modifications.
+In this project, multiple models were built from scratch to perform the classification task with following modifications.

 ## Table of Contents